epopek/OpenMixer/README.md

 # Setup Instructions

-1. Connect the Potentiometers: Wire your potentiometers to the Arduino according to the circuit diagram provided.
+1. Connect the Potentiometers: Wire your potentiometers to the Arduino

 2. Upload the Arduino Code: Use the Arduino IDE to upload the provided code to your Arduino.